hitikadwani/decentro-assignment/README.md

 ## Data Storage

 Tasks are stored in a `tasks.json` file in the same directory as the application.
 The file is created automatically when you add your first task.

+## Challenges Faced

+Refactoring the project structure required careful handling of imports and file paths to avoid errors.
+Ensuring robust data storage and cross-platform compatibility also posed challenges, especially when dynamically locating and managing the `tasks.json` file.